codyshepherd/dm-tools/readme.md

 * Cycle through characters in initiative order
 * Defer initiative until end of turn
 * Add/remove characters to/from list on the fly
+* Display and edit current and max HP for all combatants
+  * HP is automatically populated from the web for D&D 5e SRD monsters

 Also features a log of past commands.

 ### Future Goals
 - [x] interactive runtime to track session
+- [ ] collapsible & scrollable columns
 - [ ] live update characters' status
-  - [x] HP
+  - [x] Max and current HP
+  - [ ] Display names and creature type together
   - [ ] Conditions
   - [ ] Inventories
 - [x] set initiative / sort characters by initiative
 - [ ] roll dice
+  - [ ] with modifiers
-- [ ] ingest monster file and generate random encounter by CR
+- [ ] generate random encounter by CR

-## plebs
+## plebs (and pockets)
-Call this script to generate an arbitary number of NPCs from arbitrary races.
+Call `./plebs.py` to generate an arbitary number of NPCs from arbitrary races.
 The generator can be configured by passing an alternate config.yaml, with `default-config.yaml` as an example.